Boeing 787-9 Dreamliner

 - 50% smaller noise footprints around airports.

-The GEnx, combined with the groundbreaking technology Boeing is introducing with the B787 aircraft, will ensure that Qantas will have the most efficient and environmentally friendly aircraft available.
+The GEnx, combined with the groundbreaking technology Boeing is introducing with the B787 aircraft, will ensure that we will have the most efficient and environmentally friendly aircraft available.

 Visit the GE Aviation website for more information on the GEnx.